kevinlacotaco/mac-dev-playbook/README.md

 ## Installation

+  **Note**: There is a setup script within the repository that can automate some of the prereqs.

   1. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
   2. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html):

-     1. Run the following command to add Python 3 to your $PATH: `export PATH="$HOME/Library/Python/3.8/bin:/opt/homebrew/bin:$PATH"`
+     1. Run the following command to add Python 3 to your $PATH: `export PATH="$HOME/Library/Python/3.8/bin:$PATH"`
      2. Upgrade Pip: `sudo pip3 install --upgrade pip`
      3. Install Ansible: `pip3 install ansible`